SAP-samples/teched2023-DA262/exercises/hana_cloud_central/SQLConsole/README.md

     >Note: The shortcut keys may vary depending on the browser used.

-15. Results can be downloaded directly from the SQL Console as shown below.
-Try it out by executing the following statement and then downloading and copying the results.
+15. Execute the followng SQL statement.

     ```SQL
     SELECT * FROM RESERVATION_VIEW;
     ```

+    Results can be downloaded directly from the SQL Console as shown below.

     ![download results](images/download-results.png)